verekia/js-stack-from-scratch/tutorial/11-testing-mocha-chai-sinon/README.md

 We are going to use [Mocha](http://mochajs.org/) as our main testing framework.
 Mocha is easy to use, has tons of features, and is currently the [most popular JavaScript testing framework](http://stateofjs.com/2016/testing/).
 It is very flexible and modular.
 In particular, it lets you use any assertion library you want.
 [Chai](http://chaijs.com/) is a great assertion library that has a lot of [plugins](http://chaijs.com/plugins/) available and lets you choose between different assertion styles.

-- Let's install Mocha and Chai by running `yarn --dev mocha chai`
+- Let's install Mocha and Chai by running `yarn add --dev mocha chai`

 In `state-test.js`, write the following: